 Consequently, the proxies you are using in a project are going to occupy significantly less space on your computer’s hard drive than the RAW files and the video editing app won’t consume as much battery power as it would if you use original video files in your projects.

 Before you can start adding proxy files to the timeline you must first go through the transcoding process.
 This means that you have to reduce the size of each video clip you import into the project before you can add it to the timeline.
-So in order to really save time through proxy video editing, you should choose a video editing software, like Filmora9 or Adobe Premiere Pro that are capable of transcoding files automatically since going through this process manually, can be time-consuming.
+So in order to really save time through proxy video editing, you should choose a video editing software, like Filmora or Adobe Premiere Pro that are capable of transcoding files automatically since going through this process manually, can be time-consuming.

 However, the preview of the proxy files displayed in the video editor is going to be in low resolution, so you won’t really be able to see fine details that would be easy to spot if you worked with the RAW files.

-When Should You Use Proxy Video Editing?
+Part 3: When Should You Use Proxy Video Editing?

 Whether or not you can benefit from using proxy files during the video editing process depends on how powerful the computer you are using to edit videos is.
 If you have a laptop or a desktop computer that meets all of the video editor’s advanced technical specifications, then creating proxy files won’t boost the software’s performance significantly.
 However, if you are editing on a device that is primarily designed for web browsing or an older model of a PC or a Mac computer, then reducing the resolution of the files you use in your projects can save you some time or even prevent the software from crashing at a crucial moment.

-Video content creators who often shoot their videos with action cameras and other devices that can record video in 4K resolution can easily create proxy files in Filmora9.
-So, once you’ve installed Filmora9 on your Mac or PC computer, you should just double click on its desktop icon and after the app’s welcome window pops up on the screen, you should just click on the New Project option.
+Video content creators who often shoot their videos with action cameras and other devices that can record video in 4K resolution can easily create proxy files in Filmora.
+So, once you’ve installed Filmora on your Mac or PC computer, you should just double click on its desktop icon and after the app’s welcome window pops up on the screen, you should just click on the New Project option.

 Head over to the File menu, when the new project opens and locate the Preferences option.
 Alternatively, you can use the CTRL+SHIFT+, keyboard shortcut to bring up the Preferences window and then click on the Performance tab.